tomfox1/DS-Unit-3-Sprint-1-Software-Engineering/README.md

 See each module for specific objectives and assignments.
-Note that you will be making the lambdata repo yourself - it will *not* be a fork, and you can have more independence and "creative control** in where you take it.
+Note that you will be making the lambdata repo yourself - it will *not* be a fork, and you can have more independence and "creative control"** in where you take it.
 You should still fork and open a PR to this repo, and edit this file to link to your lambdata.

 **My lambdata repository**: *you edit here*